sbancuz/Appunti/Machine learning.md

 --> [[9.
 Data Mining]]
 ### Reinforcement learning

 It performs actions that affect the environment, and receiving rewards it learn to maximize its long-term reward.
+The choice of when rewarding the agent is very important, let's consider racing: you could give rewards when an agent has won the race or depending on its position.
+These are called **sparse** rewards because most of the time the agent doesn't receive them.
+A better approach to make the learning process much easier and faster would be to give rewards for going in the right direction in the track.
+As long as we can provide the correct reward signal to the agent, reinforcement learning provides a general way to build AI systems.

 The agent needs to compute an action-value function mapping state-action pairs to expected payoffs
 $$
 Q(a_{t}, s_{t}) = payoff